Group Testing with Prior Statistics: Background

 \end{definition}

-Now for all pre-partitioned subsets $\is_s$, if $\is_s$ is ample, we regard it as a feasible subset for the group testing and define our group-testing algorithms on each such subset without disturbing others.
-On the other hand, for those subsets $\is_s$ which are not ample and the last subset $\is_L$ which is not bounded above by ${1}/{2}$, we combine them together and test all the items in the combined set individually; for the first subset $\is_1$ which is not bounded below by ${\ue}/{2\np}$, we just regard all items in $\is_1$ as non-defective items without doing any test.
-By the methodology above for our testing procedure, one can attest acceptable concentration outcomes and upper bounds for both adaptive and non-adaptive algorithms.
-The results are given in \cref{MR} with proofs in Appendix~\ref{AP}.
+Now for all pre-partitioned subsets $\is_s$, if $\is_s$ is ample, we regard it as a feasible subset for the group testing and implement our group-testing algorithms on each such subset separately.
+For those subsets $\is_s$ which are not ample and the last subset $\is_L$ which is not bounded above by $1>\gamma>0$, we combine them together and test all the items in the combined set individually; for the first subset $\is_1$ which is not bounded below by ${\et}/{2\np}$, we simply regard all items in $\is_1$ as non-defective items without doing any test.
+Based on the testing framework specified above (see Figure~\ref{fig:partition}), one can show corresponding upper bounds on the number of tests for both adaptive and non-adaptive algorithms.
+The results are given in Section~\ref{ss:theorems} with proofs provided in appendices.